AmyOShea/MS3-Cocktail-Hour/README.md

 ## Current Features
 ### **Navigation menu displayed across all pages**

 The navigation menu will help the user move easily across all pages.
-For the colelctions pages, there is a dropdown menu in which all of those pages are held.
+For the collections pages, there is a dropdown menu in which all of those pages are held.
 This stops the navigation from becoming too cluttered.

 The navigation buttons update depending on whether a user is logged in, and whether that user is the admin: